-Police dispatch calls reveal frantic search for Florida gunman
+Police calls reveal frantic search for Florida gunman

 Calls for extra officers

-As the clock ticked, officers expanded search area:
+As the clock ticked, officers expanded the search area:

 Officer: "Anybody who's not doing anything right now, I need to spread this perimeter out. ...
 Our east perimeter is fine, just start getting units down to the west and lock down Walmart!"

-Officer: "There's a lot of units here on scene, if they're not doing anything they need to get to the perimeter -- we have more than enough units on scene."
+Officer: "There's a lot of units here on scene.
+If they're not doing anything they need to get to the perimeter -- we have more than enough units on scene."

-Officer: "Any units that have access to a computer or can open media that they can look up an Instagram account, it's going to be Cruz_Nikolas -- I'm advised that might be the suspect -- he has a recent post holding a gun."
+Officer: "Any units that have access to a computer or can open media that they can look up an Instagram account, it's going to be cruz_nikolas -- I'm advised that might be the suspect -- he has a recent post holding a gun."

 Officer: "Anybody evacuating students, I don't need them going west -- they should be going east toward school buses.
 East toward school buses if you're evaccing students."